Monotonic Reference-Free Refinement for Autoformalization: Additional Results, Tables, and Figures

-We provide the algorithm we used in practice to construct candidate formalizations at each time step in Algorithm~\ref{alg:sample}, and the algorithm of the monotonic process in Algorithm~\ref{alg:mono}.
-All explicit results of Recurrent Generators and the monotonic process are reported in Table~\ref{tab:reg} and \ref{tab:mono}, respectively.
-We also provide a running example of full-theorem autoformalization with our monotonic process for ``Dummit-Foote\_exercise\_1\_1\_20'' from ProoNet in Figure~\ref{fig:example}.
+The explicit results of the monotonic process, the monotonic process with GPT-5.4 only, and the iterative self-refinement process are provided in Table~\ref{tab:mono}, \ref{tab:mono_gpt}, and \ref{tab:isr}, respectively.
+The costs of different settings, in terms of the number of LLM calls, are reported in Table~\ref{tab:cost}.
+We provide a running example of full-theorem autoformalization with our monotonic process for ``Dummit-Foote\_exercise\_1\_1\_20'' from ProoNet in Figure~\ref{fig:example}.
+The explicit results of Recurrent Generators (REGs) are reported in Table~\ref{tab:reg}.